Copyright © 2026 Michael A. Brown

 associated with the concepts of spittle and shame, so suggesting that this

-sin without any hope of salvation (such as criminals) were thrown there to be
+have died in sin without any hope of salvation (such as criminals) were thrown

-valley came to be seen as the place of unquenchable fire and everlasting
+the eternal pit of unquenchable fire and everlasting punishment for impenitent

 effectively serves as eternity’s garbage dump, and in which there is an utter